jbock-java/jbock/README.md

 ### Prefixed tokens

-An unknown token that begins with [hyphen-minus](https://en.wikipedia.org/wiki/Hyphen-minus) will cause a `RuntimeException`.
-No attempt is made to interpret it as a positional argument.
+An token in `arvg` that begins with [hyphen-minus](https://en.wikipedia.org/wiki/Hyphen-minus) but is not one of the declared parameter names, will cause a `RuntimeException`.
+No attempt is made to
+interpret it as a positional argument.

-Use `allowPrefixedTokens` to allow the user to pass, for example, a negative number, without forcing them to type the
+Use `allowPrefixedTokens` to allow the user to pass, for example, a negative number, without having to type the
 <a href="#escape-sequence">escape sequence</a>:

 ````java